helrond/clbsj.org/_posts/2022-06-05-memorial-service-for-dr-norman-gottwald.md

 Zoom will be available for those who want to attend from a distance.

-**An RSVP is necessary,** please, both for those who want to attend in person (seating is limited to 50 people) and for those who want to receive Zoom information.
-Direct RSVPs to
+**An RSVP is necessary,** both for those who want to attend in person (seating is limited to 50 people) and for those who want to receive Zoom information.
+Direct RSVPs to:

 Rev. Dr. Nancy Hall
 neh@amural.com